WZhkust/ZhengWei.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.A. in Film Production, Beijing Film Academy, 2013-2017
+(The global acceptance rate for this major is 0.5%)
-* M.S. in Jekyll, GitHub University, 2014
+* MBA in Education Operations and Management, Beijing Normal University, 2020-2022
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Mphil in Computational Media Arts, The Hong Kong University of Science and Technology(Guangzhou), 2022-2024 (expected)

 Work experience
 ======